s7nio/de-th-wildau-latex/README.md

 ## Tools

-You can write generally your .tex file in a simple text editor e.g. Notepad.
+You can write generally your .tex file in a simple text editor.

 Useful free/open source tools are listed below:

 - Editor